AqwamCreates/DataPredict/docs/HighValueProjectTutorials/LoadSheddingSystems/CreatingProbabilityBasedClusteringPlacementModel.md

 Hi guys!
 In this tutorial, we will demonstrate on how to create cluster-based placement model.

-For best results, please use Expectation-Maximization model.
+You must use Expectation-Maximization model.

 ## Initializing The Clustering Model